 Lightframe: The Lightframe is an intuitive and secure way for online customers to complete your entire booking process.
 When a specific button, item, or calendar is clicked, the Lightframe appears as an overlay on your website, meaning that customers can browse and complete their reservation without leaving your site.

 Line item: A separate expense or discount added to a completed booking to adjust the booking total.
 Line items can be used to apply tips, discounts, and retail purchases, and can also be used to balance a booking (marking it “Paid in Full”).

-Lodging: If you have transportation enabled, lodging refers to the hotel or other accommodation option that a customer will be staying at prior to attending your activity.
+Lodging: If you have transportation enabled, lodging refers to the hotel or other accommodation option where a customer will be staying prior to attending your activity.
 Customers are asked to choose their lodging when booking, which is then used to determine their pickup location and time.

-Online user: A user who books a tour or activity through your website or FareHarbor profile.
+Online user/online customer: A user who books a tour or activity through your website or FareHarbor profile.